When exploring Kiev, you'll likely come across many sweet treats to try, but we know the sweetest.

 Every ILP volunteer and taste-savvy local in Ukraine will tell you to visit the Lviv Chocolate Factory.
 Not only are the menus (thankfully!) in English, but their delicious desserts are the perfect treat after a long day of teaching or walking around the city with friends.

 Here's what you need to know about visiting this magical place — There are a few locations around Kiev, and in other big cities in Ukraine like Odessa and L'viv

 Where Is It?

-There are a couple around, but the most popular location for teachers is on Andriyivskyy (Souvenir) Street in Kiev.
-Your ILP local coordinator will know where it is; they’ll probably even take you there on one of your Saturday adventures.
+There are a couple around, but the most popular location for teachers is on Andriyivskyy Street in Kiev, which also happens to be a famous souvenir shopping street.
 After visiting your first time, you’ll be able to spot the L'viv Chocolate Factory logo a mile away.

 What Should I Order?